Clinical scientists working in histocompatibility and immunogenetics carry out vital tests to ensure that donors and patients are suitably matched

 You could also try and find short-term laboratory work experience in life sciences or pathology.
 Contact the consultant or principal clinical scientist in life sciences or pathology in your local NHS Trust hospital.

 Lab work can be difficult to obtain, so voluntary work with patients, for example, can also be useful.
 It's good to have a range of life experiences so you can show your range of skills.
-Involvement with university societies or groups such as the Scouts or Guides, for example, can demonstrate your leadership skills.
-Mentoring experience is also helpful.

 Many H&I clinical scientists are employed in the NHS and are typically based in transplantation or immunology departments in large hospitals around the UK.
 Opportunities are also available with: